 Are pioneer species autotrophs or heterotrophs?

-They can be both, as I have mentioned earlier.
+They can be both.
 Depending on whether the pioneer species is an autotroph or hetrotroph, the whole process of succession as well as the characteristics of the process tend to change.

 - Autoptrophic succession